MunibaP/MatchingAnEmailRegexTutorial/Gist_Tutorial/matchingEmail_gist.md

     - `\.`: matches literal dot character.

 Therefore, bracket expressions provide a concise way to define sets of characters or character ranges to match against individual characters in the input text.
-This offers flexibility and precision in pattern matching, ensuring that specific characters are are accurately matched within the text.
+This offers flexibility and precision in pattern matching, ensuring that specific characters are accurately matched within the text.
 As a result, bracket expressions significantly contribute to the effectiveness and accuracy of regex pattern matching.

 ### Character Classes